-Defined by section 138(2) of the Act as one that arises if:
+Defined by section 138(2) of the NHR Act as one that arises if:

-- a) a state or territory health minister believes that: - costs to his or her jurisdiction (the 'applicant jurisdiction') in relation to health care services are attributable to the provision of public hospital services to residents of another jurisdiction (the 'respondent jurisdiction'); and - ii. an intergovernmental agreement, or an agreement between states or states and territories, provides for those costs to be reimbursed, wholly or partly, by the respondent jurisdiction; and - b) after being requested to do so, the respondent jurisdiction has not reimbursed those costs: - within two months after the jurisdictions agree on the number of health care services involved; or - ii. within six months after the last of those services was provided.
+- a) a state or territory health minister believes that: - costs to his or her jurisdiction (the 'applicant jurisdiction') in relation to health care services are attributable to the provision of public hospital services to residents of another jurisdiction (the 'respondent jurisdiction'); and - ii. an intergovernmental agreement, or an agreement between states or states and territories, provides for those costs to be reimbursed, wholly or partly, by the respondent jurisdiction; and - b) after being requested to do so, the respondent jurisdiction has not reimbursed those costs: - i. within two months after the jurisdictions agree on the number of health care services involved; or - ii. within six months after the last of those services was provided.

-Cross-border agreement / arrangement
+Cross-border agreement or arrangement

-Details the agreed scope, prices, methodology for charging and processes for estimating and acquitting activity for the relevant jurisdictions.
+An intergovernmental agreement or an agreement between states or states and territories that details the agreed scope, prices, methodology for charging and processes for estimating and acquitting activity for the relevant jurisdictions.